gallantlab/cottoncandy/README.md

 >>> cci = cc.get_interface(backend='gdrive')
 ```

-### Encryption (highly experimental)
+### Encryption

 `cottoncandy`provides a transparent encryption interface for AWS S3 and Google Drive.
 This requires the `pycrypto` package.

-This is HIGHLY EXPERIMENTAL.
+**WARNING**: Encryption is an advance feature.
+Make sure to create a backup of the encryption keys  (stored in `~/.config/cottoncandy/options.cfg`).
+If you lose your encryption keys you will not be able to recover your data!

 ```python
 >>> import cottoncandy as cc